macleanl3vin/Introduction/README.md

 # Introduction
 # Hey there, I'm MacLean Levin!

-Sophomore at College of Charleston, Majoring in Computer Science.
+- Thanks for checking out my Github Page.
+Im currently a Sophomore studying Computer Science at the College of Charleston.

-Currently Focused on:
+# Currently Focused on:
-- Finishing my bachelors degree in computer science
+- Pursuing my passion for Computer Science, while working towards earning my bachelor's degree.
-- Writing my own Apps which you can find in my repository.
+- Writing my own Apps, which you can find in my repository.
-- Learning from my peers and becoming the best developer I can be.
+- Gaining hands-on experience with full-stack development.

-- Gaining experience with full-stack development
+# What Lies Ahead:

-Whats Next:
+-